FreeFem/FreeFem-doc/docs/reference/Functions.md

 ## EigenValue
 Compute the generalized eigenvalue of $Au=\lambda Bu$.
-The shifted-inverse method is used by default with `sigma=`$\sigma$, the shift of the method.
-The function `EigenValue` can be used for either matrices or functions returing a matrix vector product.
+The shifted-inverse method is used by default with `:::freefem sigma=`$\sigma$, the shift of the method.
+The function `:::freefem EigenValue` can be used for either matrices or functions returning a matrix vector product.
 The use of the matrix version is shown below.

-`int k=EigenValue(A,B,nev= , sigma= );`
+`:::freefem int k=EigenValue(A,B,nev= , sigma= );`

 <u>Parameters:</u>

- - `A`, `B`: matrices of same size <br/>
+ - `:::freefem A`, `:::freefem B`: matrices of same size <br/>
- - `nev=n`: number of desired eigenvalues given by an integer `n`
+ - `:::freefem nev=n`: number of desired eigenvalues given by an integer `n`
- - `sym=`: the problem is symmetric or not
+ - `:::freefem sym=`: the problem is symmetric or not
- - `tol=`: the relative accuracy to which eigenvalues are to be determined
+ - `:::freefem tol=`: the relative accuracy to which eigenvalues are to be determined
- - `value=`: an array to store the real part of the eigenvalues
+ - `:::freefem value=`: an array to store the real part of the eigenvalues
- - `ivalue=`: an array to store the imaginary part of the eigenvalues
+ - `:::freefem ivalue=`: an array to store the imaginary part of the eigenvalues
- - `vector=`: a Finite Element function array to store the eigenvectors
+ - `:::freefem vector=`: a Finite Element function array to store the eigenvectors
- - `sigma=`: the shift value
+ - `:::freefem sigma=`: the shift value
- - Other parameters are available for more advanced use: see the FreeFem++ manual and the ARPACK documentation.
+ - Other parameters are available for more advanced use: see the FreeFem++ manual $\codered$ and the ARPACK documentation.

  <u>Output:</u>
- The output is the number of converged eigenvalues, which can be different than the number of requested eigenvalues given by `nev=`.
-Note that the eigenvalues and the eigenvectors are stored for further purposes using the parameters `value=` and `vector=`.
+ The output is the number of converged eigenvalues, which can be different than the number of requested eigenvalues given by `:::freefem nev=`.
+Note that the eigenvalues and the eigenvectors are stored for further purposes using the parameters `:::freefem value=` and `:::freefem vector=`.

 ```freefem
 int Res = EigenValue()